 EDGE ElbSide is one of two office buildings being created for Hamburg’s HafenCity district by EDGE, the real estate developers.
 Werner Sobek is responsible for the facade engineering, whose greenery is integrated into the high-rise building via winter gardens and atriums.
 In addition, EDGE ElbSide will be the largest building constructed in Germany using the so-called slim-floor construction method.

-HafenCity Platinum and WELL Core & Shell Gold
+HafenCity Platinum & WELL Core & Shell Gold

 The slim-floor construction method means a saving of almost 50 percent CO₂.
 A photovoltaic system will also be installed on the roof.
 Thanks to these extremely sustainable measures, EDGE has been awarded the HafenCity Platinum and WELL Core & Shell Gold environmental labels.